Orchestra: Organization

 Among the instrument groups and within each group of instruments, there is a generally accepted hierarchy.
 Every instrumental group (or section) has a principal who is generally responsible for leading the group and playing orchestral solos.
 The violins are divided into two groups, first violin and second violin, with the second violins playing in lower registers than the first violins, playing an accompaniment part, or harmonizing the melody played by the first violins.
 The principal first violin is called the concertmaster (or orchestra "leader" in the U.K.) and is not only considered the leader of the string section, but the second-in-command of the entire orchestra, behind only the conductor.
-The concertmaster leads the pre-concert tuning and handles musical aspects of orchestra management, such as determining the bowings for the violins or for all of the string section.
+The concertmaster leads the pre-concert tuning and handles musical aspects of orchestra management, such as determining the bowings for the violins or the entire string section.
 The concertmaster usually sits to the conductor's left, closest to the audience.
 There is also a principal second violin, a principal viola, a principal cello, and a principal bass.

 The principal trombone is considered the leader of the low brass section, while the principal trumpet is generally considered the leader of the entire brass section.
-While the oboe often provides the tuning note for the orchestra (due to a 300 year-old convention), there is generally no designated principal of the woodwind section (though in woodwind ensembles, the flute is often the presumptive leader.)
+While the oboe often provides the tuning note for the orchestra (due to a 300-year-old convention), there is generally no designated principal of the woodwind section (though in woodwind ensembles, the flute is often the presumptive leader).
 Instead, each principal confers with the others as equals in the case of musical differences of opinion.
-Most sections also have an assistant principal (or co-principal or associate principal), or in the case of the first violins, an assistant concertmaster, who often plays a tutti part in addition to replacing the principal in his or her absence.
+Most sections also have an assistant principal (or co-principal or associate principal), or in the case of the first violins, an assistant concertmaster, who often plays a tutti part in addition to replacing the principal in their absence.